itsa4ankush/the-chai/README.md

 # Welcome to the Chai!

-The Chai, is a simmple attempt to try out few features of the Graph RAG and as I hope to include it it some of the cupoming use cases.
+The Chai, is a simple attempt to try out few features of the Graph RAG and as I hope to include it it some of the cupoming use cases.
 Chai is an "appetizer" type of project.

 ## Project url: https://graphrag-test.lovable.app/